spinningtopsofdoom/madison-php-2016/madison_php/generators/01-generators.md

 !SLIDE

-# Measurements have to have one Kelvin Reading
+# Have at least one Kelvin Reading

     @@@ php
 	$measurements = Generator\vector(10, $accurate_reading);